STROKES AND ARTERIOSCLEROSIS

 A

-nutritional balancing program based on hair analysis can help prevent strokes,
+development program based on hair analysis can help prevent strokes, and help

-exercise is helpful to stimulate circulation and keep a person relaxed.
-The Roy Masters meditation exercise may
+gentle exercise is helpful to stimulate circulation and keep a person

-also be very helpful for relaxation and for other reasons.
-Near infrared sauna therapy, in
+is also very helpful for relaxation and for other reasons.
+Red lamp sauna therapy, in particular,

-particular, is also excellent for cardiovascular healing and rehabilitation
+is also excellent for cardiovascular healing and rehabilitation after strokes.

 OXYGEN THERAPIES FOR STROKES